Rock Stars You May Not Know Are Missing Body Parts

 Advertisement

-"I was born with a Level 3 Microtia, which is a congenital deformity of the cartilage of the outer ear," Stanley told CNN.
-He went on to explain that, "There is no ear canal and no direct path to the inner workings of the ear."
 The condition left the young Stanley "virtually deaf" on his right side, and it also gave him an underdeveloped mound of flesh where his outer ear would've been.
-As an adult, Stanley corrected both issues.
-Along with receiving implanted hearing aids, a surgeon removed cartilage from the singer's rib cage and made an artificial ear out of it, which was then grafted to Stanley's head.
+As an adult, the singer corrected both issues.
+Along with receiving implanted hearing aids, a surgeon removed cartilage from Stanley's rib cage and made an artificial ear out of it, which was then grafted to his head.

 Advertisement

 Well, one night, 14-year-old Munky tried to sneak out of his house to attend a keg party.
 As he attempted to ride away, the bike chain came loose and started making a loud, repetitive noise.
 Seeking to silence the bike so as to not get caught by his parents, he grabbed hard at the chain.
 And that's when the chain and teeth of the sprocket on the moving bicycle trapped young Munky's left index finger, mangling it horribly.
-While he initially had no feeling in the partially-severed finger, doctors were able to save it and thought sensation would return faster if the teen played an instrument as therapy.
+While he initially had no feeling in the partially severed finger, doctors recommended the teen play an instrument as therapy to help the sensation return, and the rest is history.

 In the summer of 1969, the hard rock band Mountain secured both its legacy and its Baby Boomer generational cred forever when it played a set at the Woodstock Festival.
-The group's biggest hit, the riff-and-cowbell heavy "Mississippi Queen," reached #21 on the Billboard Hot 100 and endured as a classic rock radio staple and beer commercial background music.
-Founder, guitarist, and singer Leslie West kept playing music in various bands and as a solo act, even after a personally devastating partial leg amputation in 2011.
+The group's biggest hit, the riff-and-cowbell-heavy "Mississippi Queen," reached No. 21 on the Billboard Hot 100 and endured as a classic rock radio staple and beer commercial background music.
+Co-founder, guitarist, and singer Leslie West kept playing music in various bands and as a solo act, even after a personally devastating partial leg amputation in 2011.

 Advertisement